• Skip to primary navigation

 When you sit down with Yolanda and let her into your world of experiences, you will immediately notice her strong, compassionate presence.
 Her warm and perceptive responses help create the trust you need to see yourself and your situation with greater clarity, and mobilize you to face and overcome your most difficult problems.
 Whether you are an individual, couple or family, Yolanda will support you in finding ways to implement the changes you want to make in your life and relationships.

-Yolanda is a Registered Marriage and Family Therapist and a founding director of the Vancouver Couple & Family Institute (VCFI), which has gained a reputation of excellence in the therapeutic community among physicians, other therapists and the general public.
+Yolanda is a Registered Couple and Family Therapist and a founding director of the Vancouver Couple & Family Institute (VCFI), which has gained a reputation of excellence in the therapeutic community among physicians, other therapists and the general public.
 As a therapist in the original research study on Emotionally Focused Therapy (EFT) in 1983, Yolanda has been using this approach since its inception.
 Her skills as a Certified EFT Therapist are widely sought.

 Yolanda is also a Certified EFT Trainer and has taught all levels of this evidence-based model to therapists in 14 countries around the world.
 She is passionate about understanding the impact of culture and other differences amongst humans on sense of self and relationships and is committed to integrating this into her work, be it with clients or trainees.
 With her clients, she believes strongly in creatively and inclusively attuning to their unique identities, and invites them to share how they identify, whether it be race, sexuality, ability, etc. Yolanda sees herself as a lifelong learner, with a deep core value of respecting every human.